 19. Create a stunning view with a slope

 Especially important in sloping gardens, planting up to create a beautiful backdrop will be worth it when you're able to look up and enjoy the view from your patio, or even from the back door in all seasons.
 Choose evergreen plants for year-round interest, while towering wildflowers are a must for the summer months.
 Although sloping gardens can be more pricey at the design stage, there are unique benefits to this structure and they make the perfect canvas for water features and even fountains.

-8. Design garden borders with plants at different heights
+20. Design borders with plants at different heights

-A little drama goes a long way in a garden setting.
-Whether you've a small garden, lawn or no lawn, filling your garden borders with a variety of plants is the perfect way to add interest.
+A little drama goes a long way when you're looking for garden ideas.
+Whether you have a small garden, lawn or no lawn, filling your garden borders with a variety of plants is the perfect way to add interest.
 The key is to fill all the gaps so that no bare soil is showing, – ground cover plants can help with any patches – and to have a mixture of large and small varieties.
 The specific plants you go for is, of course, down to personal preference, but you should take into account whether they will do well with the positioning in your outdoor space, and consider companion planting too.
 We love how the palm elevates this garden border, complementing the surrounding greenery.

 Outdoor spaces and trees go hand in hand, and if none currently feature in your garden space, we would highly recommend them.